ishandutta2007/free-api/README.md

  - Generate poster </ b >: Create beautiful and shareable posters formatted according to the submitted content - <a href="https://www.free-api.com/doc/309"> Interface address </a>

- - Today in History : Today in Hist—— <a href="https://www.free-api.com/doc/310"> Interface Address </a>
+ - Today in History : Today in Hist- <a href="https://www.free-api.com/doc/310"> Interface Address </a>

  - Two-dimensional code : You can generate the corresponding two-dimensional code according to the incoming content, and also - <a href="https://www.free-api.com/doc/311" > Receive Address </a>